Emil

 Professor Scharf is confident of the correctness of his

-scientific facts, and is merely a logical development of a logical
+well-known scientific facts, and is merely a logical development

 by

-a man could charge himself with the same sort of electricity he
+if a man could charge himself with the same sort of electricity

-would be repelled from the earth's surface.
-"Like repels like,"
+he would be repelled from the earth's surface.
+"Like repels

-and opposites attract each other.
-It is a rule that is as old as
+like," and opposites attract each other.
+It is a rule that is as

 You will remember the elementary experiment with the two cork